Live events and live outputs

 • An advanced version, supporting up to 60Mbps ingest and up to 25 hours of DVR.

-For Live passhtrough MK.IO supports RTMP and RTMPS transport protocol.
+For Live passthrough MK.IO supports RTMP and RTMPS transport protocol.
 In addition, for Live encoding, it is possible to receive streams using SRT protocol.

 Live Outputs